warmist/scripts/docs/combat-harden.rst

 ``--all``
     All active units will be affected.
 ``--citizens``
-    All citizens of your fort will be affected.
+    All citizens and residents of your fort will be affected.
 Will do nothing in adventure mode.
 ``--unit <id>``
     The given unit will be affected.